plexil-group/plexil_docs/PLEXILLanguage/PLEXILOverview.rst

 -  The *OnMessage* and *OnCommand* nodes are used in multi-executive applications and specify response policies.

-Nodes are described in greater detail in the :ref:`Plexil Reference <PLEXILReferences>` chapter.
+Nodes are described in greater detail in the :ref:`Plexil Reference <PLEXILReference>` chapter.

 .. _core_plexil: